Go wild, there’s no sales tax!

-On Cat Street, you can find antiques, local spices, herbal oils and anything that ooze hipster cool.
+On Cat Street, you can find antiques, local spices, herbal oils, and anything that oozes hipster cool.
 Also known as Upper Lascar Row, Cat Street has 100+ years of history as a hub of knick-knacks, authentic local pieces, and crafted replicas for home decor.
 On Tung Street, there’s a combination of designer shops and thrift stores to make any millennial go wild.

 2. Central 中環

 The SoHo of Hong Kong has countless commercial brands and mass market stores that one could only find in the UK.
 Think: Marks & Spencer, Topshop…etc. There are also local boutiques on Hollywood Road that feature imported accessories from Korea.
 Central is always bustling, and it has tons of bars and restaurants to rest your feet if shopping ever gets tiring!